pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment3.md

-# Dev Ops Assignment 3 - Inner Development Loop
+# Dev Ops - Assignment 3 - Inner Development Loop

 ## Purpose / Objectives

 - Build understanding of the inner development loop
 - Work with IDE tools to ensure code quality

-## Assignment
+## Description

 Clone the assignment repository with the sample Spring Boot application.